 I met Alex on Tinder.
 I know.
-When people ask us how we met, we get cringe.
+When people ask us how we met, we cringe.

-I’m from a New Zealand, Samoan family.
+I’m from a New Zealand Samoan family.
 Dating isn’t a thing.
-You gradually get ‘together’ with a friend and then one day they just never leave your house.
+You gradually get ‘together’ with a friend, and then one day, they just never leave your house.
 Or, if you are bold and connect with someone at a house party, you tell them you want to be with them.
-If they feel the same way, boom!
+And if they feel the same way, boom!
 You’re basically married.
 Overly simplified, I know.
 There are a lot of feelings involved in a developing relationship…

 My story is riddled with fear and doubt and I am working hard to overcome it.
 This is my story …

 Alex stood in the middle of the train platform.
-People flowed around him, a colourful school of fish making a current toward the exit.
-In that first sight, I saw in him what I had already guessed, and what he would later turn out to be: someone who didn't follow the crowd.
+People flowed around him, a colourful school of fish, making a current toward the exit.
+At that first sight, I saw in him what I had already guessed and what he would later turn out to be: someone who didn't follow the crowd.
 Someone who moved to the beat of their own drum.
 Someone like me.

 Alex told me he was struggling in Germany too.
 He missed the excitement of his university life south of the border.
 We both felt our lives stagnating, trying to fit ourselves into a traditional box neither of us liked very much.
 Alex wanted to be free to surf and travel, coincidentally, to the same places I wanted to travel to.
 I thought we might go in the same direction for a while.
 So, it was time to meet in the flesh.

 My first meeting with Alex felt so right.
 We’d walked from the train station to his place and spent the afternoon together.
-We watched movies, laughed.
+We watched movies and laughed.

 When I got home, I deleted Tinder.
 I had found the man I wanted to spend my time with … at least while I was in Germany.

 Alex Has A Dream ... continued